-Watch two videos -- Childhood Cancer Survivorship Overview, with Gregory Reaman, MD and Late Effects of Childhood Cancer Treatment, with Lisa Diller, MD, adapted from this content
+Watch 2videos -- Childhood Cancer Survivorship Overview, with Gregory Reaman, MD, and Late Effects of Childhood Cancer Treatment, with Lisa Diller, MD, adapted from this content.

-There are nearly 14 million cancer survivors in the United States, many who were diagnosed when they were younger than 21.
-As of 2010, there are more than 370,000 childhood cancer survivors in the United States.
-Over the last thirty years, improved treatments and better supportive care have helped increase survival rates (percentage of children who live after cancer is detected) for many childhood cancers.
-Today, 83% of children and adolescents with cancer will live at least five years or more after treatment ends.
-Visit ASCO’s CancerProgress.Net website to learn more about the historical pace of research on childhood cancers.
+There are more than 15 million cancer survivors in the United States.
+Many were diagnosed when they were younger than 21.
+During the last 30 years, improved treatments and better supportive care have helped many children survive cancer.
+Today, 83% of children and adolescents with cancer will live 5 years or more after treatment ends.

-- Leukemia, which makes up 26% of all childhood cancers.
+- Leukemia, which is about 29% of all childhood cancers.
 Acute lymphocytic leukemia (ALL) is the most common type of childhood leukemia.

-- Brain tumors and other tumors of the central nervous system are the second most common childhood cancer and make up 18% of all childhood cancers.
+- Brain tumors and other tumors of the central nervous system are the second most common childhood cancer.
+They make up about 26% of all childhood cancers.

 Read about other types of childhood cancer.

 Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2018, and the National Cancer Institute.

 Although treatment works very well for most children with cancer, many treatments cause side effects that can occur months or even years after treatment ends.
 These are called late effects.

 Late effects can happen almost anywhere in the body.
 They may include the following:

 Problems with memory, thinking, and attention